 The collision detection is also a bit of a cheap shot.
 The bike takes up most of the sidewalk at a 45-degree angle any time you turn.
 Plenty of bad guys tagged me on my back wheel as I desperately tried to steer out of the way.
 You’re actually safer going straight as you present less of a target, but the isometric view makes this a little hard to discern.
 It’s certainly harder than it should be.

 Paperboy has one theme that plays constantly during all the levels.
 It’s actually fairly catchy and recognizable.
-You won’t have “The Paperboy Theme” loaded anywhere on your .mp3 player, but you could probably win some points if identifying it was a question on a quiz show.
+You won’t have “The Paperboy Theme” loaded anywhere on your .mp3 player, but it doesn’t wear out its welcome during play.
 A basic collection of five or six effects rounds out the set, and are reused frequently.
 Any breaking objects use the same glass breaking effect, any crashing uses the same tipping garbage can noise.
 It’s undeniably sparse, but pretty average for the time.

 When put up to a direct comparison with the arcade, the NES version should hide its face and walk briskly to the car.
 The graphics and presentation don’t come close.
 But I’ve always felt that such direct comparisons were unfair, and I remember people making them about NES ports in general when they were released – “this is just a crappy port of the arcade.”
 To me, the fact that the colors are less varied and vibrant, the characters overly simplified, and the digital voices and bullseye animations are removed are offset by not having to pay $10,000 for the cabinet, or a sackful of quarters and your afternoon.
 Paperboy is fun, and for playing Paperboy at home, the NES delivers a typical port experience.
 The only real caveat to make is that Paperboy 2, for both the arcade and the quality of the NES port, kicks so much ass as to make playing this one almost not worth the time.